Timeline of Brockhurst Residents and Historical Events

 Purchased Brockhurst, known in the UK for their famous electrical goods business.

-Eventually bequeathed the property to the National Trust of Guernsey.
+Eventually bequeathed Brockhurst to National Trust of Guernsey in 2000.

 Current Residents

-Committed to restoring and preserving the historical integrity of Brockhurst.
+Committed to preserving the historical integrity of Brockhurst going forward.
+(Brockhurst sold into private ownership).